 Martin, Valerie, Property, 2003, 208 pages (Through the eyes of a surprisingly unsympathetic yet fascinatingly consistent protagonist, a searing look at how complicity in a morally corrupt system--here slavery--corrupts the oppressor almost as much as it damages the victim) (8/3/2004)

 McCann, Colum, Let the Great World Spin, 2009, 368 pages in hardcover, 400 pages in paperback (While some disagreed with the author that it was a 9/11 book, all agreed it well evoked diverse all-borough voices in NYC of the 1970's, and admired his use of the impact of Pettit's high-wire walk more for kismet than coincidence.)
 (6/7/2010) (The title is taken from Tennyson's "Locksley Hall": "Not in vain the distance beacons.
-Forward, forward let us range,/Let the great world spin for ever down the ringing grooves of change."
+Forward, forward let us range,/Let the great world spin for ever down the ringing grooves of change.")

 McCarthy, Cormac, All The Pretty Horses

-_______________, The Crossing (Mixed vote on it being pretentious and redux.)
+McCarthy, Cormac, The Crossing (Mixed vote on it being pretentious and redux.)

-_______________, The Road, 2006, 304 pages (selected by both Oprah and the Pulitzer Prize) (Though all appreciated the language, story-telling and portrait of paternal devotion, mixed vote on the author’s continuing obsession with the warrior mensch, as well as credibility about science, individualistic vs. social human nature and the meaning of it all.)
+McCarthy, Cormac, The Road, 2006, 304 pages (selected by both Oprah and the Pulitzer Prize) (Though all appreciated the language, story-telling and portrait of paternal devotion, mixed vote on the author’s continuing obsession with the warrior mensch, as well as credibility about science, individualistic vs. social human nature and the meaning of it all.)
 (6/11/2007) (The movie adaptation expands on the mystery of the wife/mother, but is grimly faithful.)

 McDermott, Alice, Charming Billy, 1998, 280 pages (Are these Irish-American stereotypes or an evocative portrait of a family network that enables alcoholism and self-deluding romanticism?
 They missed the chance to cast Richard Harris in a movie version – maybe Aiden Quinn is old enough now.)
 (3/9/1999)